Cheyenne Brando: Death of Dag Drollet

 In May 1987, Cheyenne began dating 23-year-old Dag Drollet.
-His father, Jacques Drollet, was a member of the Assembly of French Polynesia.
+His father, Jacques Drollet, was a former member of the Assembly of French Polynesia.
 The pair were introduced through a get-together, as the Brandos and Drollets had been longtime friends.
 In 1989, Cheyenne became pregnant with their child.
 At Marlon Brando's request, the couple moved to the United States and into Marlon's Mulholland Drive home to await the birth of their child.

 On 16 May 1990, Drollet was fatally shot by Cheyenne's elder half-brother Christian at their father's home.
 Christian Brando maintained that the shooting was accidental.
 He stated that earlier in the evening, Cheyenne told him that Drollet was physically abusing her.
 Later that night, Christian confronted Drollet about the abuse.
 Christian claimed that the gun went off after Drollet tried to take the gun away from him.

-Christian Brando was immediately arrested and charged with first-degree murder two days later.
+Christian Brando was arrested and charged with first-degree murder two days later.
 The prosecutors of the case attempted to subpoena Cheyenne to testify at Christian's trial as they felt her account of the night's event was crucial in proving the shooting was premeditated.
 However, she refused to testify and fled to Tahiti.
 On 26 June 1990, she gave birth to a son she named Tuki Brando.
 Soon after Tuki's birth, Cheyenne attempted suicide twice and was hospitalized for drug detoxification in a psychiatric hospital.
 On 22 December 1990, Cheyenne was declared "mentally disabled" by a French judge and was deemed unable to testify in her brother's trial.

 Without Cheyenne's testimony, prosecutors felt they could no longer prove that Drollet's death was premeditated.
 They presented Christian Brando with a plea deal.
 Christian took the deal and pleaded guilty to the lesser charge of voluntary manslaughter.
 He was sentenced to ten years in prison.
 He served a total of five years and was placed on three years' probation.
 In an interview given after his release, Christian stated that he doubted Cheyenne's accusations of physical abuse against Drollet due to her mental instability.
 "I feel like a complete chump for believing her," he said.